Naptwen/OpenRL/Readme.md

 <BLOCKQUOTE>
    <summary># PATCH NOTE 2.3</summary>
    <PRE>
-Sep 03, 2022.
+Sep 04, 2022.
+1. Fix : When display pixel image that were flipped, using matrix transfer fixed it.
+2. New : Output text in GUI system by FreeType libraray
+3. New : GUI level text input and the object structure of integration GUI interface algorithm.
+4. New : File I/O system by GUI for Model algorithm and Neural network algorithm
+5. Feature : Tyring to read the video buffer and automatically creating CNN for neural net Sep 03, 2022.
 1. Fix : Edit the PPO algorithm for paraller multiplication
 2. New : Construct GUI for OpenGL with GLFW and GLEW